Critters FAQ

 [Top]

-What's the policy on Star Trek / Star Wars / fan-fiction material?
+What's the policy on Star Trek / Star Wars / Harry Potter / etc. fan-fiction material?

-Targetting fan-fiction sites is definitely out.
+Stories written specifically for fan-fiction sites are definitely out.
 Critters is for professional and professionally aspiring writers, and aiming at fan-fic sites isn't the way to get there.
 (Some pros have done fan-fic way back when, become pro, then become more or less embarrassed that their fan-fic exists, pops up on the web, etc.) So saying you're writing fan-fic for its own sake will likely get you chastised by other Critters.

 So, bottom line, it isn't forbidden in Critters, but highly discouraged unless you can demonstrate a reputable paying market you have an actual shot of selling it to.